Every Crazy Thing That Happened In The

 FOOLED YOU!
 Obviously Cersei wasn't serious when she offered to fight the White Walkers with her enemies.
 This is Cersei!
 She's not about to do anything selfless.

 Jaime is still not convinced.
 He saw what those dragons can do, and he saw that wight.
-He intends to honour his pledge to ride North.
+He intends to honor his pledge to ride North.

 Advertisement